MTB 102: Postwar service

-MTB 102 was sold off after the war and converted to a private motor cruiser on the North Sea.
+MTB 102 was sold off in 1945 and converted to a private motor cruiser on the North Sea.

+In 1949, she was bought by Mr John Vander Ould and spent the next 15 years around the south coast being used as a private motor cruiser.

+Under the ownership of Mr Ould, she took part in the Coronation Naval Review off Portsmouth.

 In April 1966, in an unseaworthy condition and partially converted into a houseboat, Derek Brown bought her from Robinson's boatyard Oulton Broad.
 Brown single-handedly completed extensive work and eventually relaunched MTB 102.

 In 1973, she was acquired by the 1st Blofield and Brundall Sea Scouts of Norfolk, whose care she remained until 1995, when ownership passed to the MTB102 Trust.
 The vessel came with the purchase of the plot of land used as the group's water base at Brundall Marina on Hobros Dyke.

 In 1976, she was refurbished by a film company for use in the film The Eagle Has Landed and in the Dutch film Soldier of Orange the following year.

 In 1977, she appeared in Queen Elizabeth II's Silver Jubilee pageant on the River Thames.

 In 1983 and 1990, extensive structural repair was carried out on the hull and decks, totalling around £70,000.

 Since 1979, she has appeared several times at Navy Days and is now listed as part of the National Historic Fleet.

 The MTB 102 Trust was established in 1996 to fund the operation and maintenance of MTB 102; it is a registered charity under English law.

 Several changes in engines have occurred over her life.
 The original Italian Isotta Fraschini engines became difficult to maintain during the early part of the war as Italy allied with Germany.
 However, they lasted until replaced after the war when MTB 102 was converted to civilian use.
 In 1985, Perkins Ltd donated two turbocharged diesel engines, and in 1996 and 2002, Cummins Marine provided new engines.

 102 appeared as herself in the 2017 war film Dunkirk.